Deferred or Waitlisted? How to Write a Letter of Continued Interest

 The letter of continued interest is not the place for these feelings, though.
 Keep your focus on the positives and don’t let any of those negative feelings show through in your letter.

 In your introduction you should thank the admissions committee for reviewing your application and let them know that you are still interested in attending.
+Remember to formally address the letter to the admissions committee, or even better, if you know the recruiter for your school or region address your letter to them.

 Updates on Accomplishments

-Here, you’ll provide information about your accomplishments since your original application.
+Here, you’ll provide information about your accomplishments since you submitted your original application.
 Do not repeat accomplishments or any information already on your application—the admissions committee already has this information and if you submit it again, it will look like you haven’t achieved anything since.
 Limit your updates to 2-3 topics and be sure to explain briefly what the update is, what level of accomplishment it illustrates, and how it has contributed to your overall character/development.

-Example of a Strong Letter of Continued Interest:
+Example of a Strong Letter of Continued Interest

 Dear College of My Dreams, (obviously you would put the actual college name here)